azat-co/practicalnode/chapter1/chapter1.md

 $ npm -v
 ```

-You should see the latest versions of Node.js and NPM that you just downloaded and installed, as shown in Figure 1-3.
+You should see the latest versions of Node.js and npm that you just downloaded and installed, as shown in Figure 1-3.

 ![alt](media/image3.png)

-***Figure 1-3.** Checking Node.js and NPM installations*
+***Figure 1-3.** Checking Node.js and npm installations*

 That’s it!
-You now have Node.js and NPM installed, and you should be ready to dig deeper into using the platform.
+You now have Node.js and npm installed, and you should be ready to dig deeper into using the platform.
 The simplest way to run Node.js is through its virtual environment, which is often called *read–eval–print–loop*, or REPL.

 ## Node.js Console (REPL)